TechTinke/Oscar-RealHouseEstate-Connect/README.md

 ---

 Link to Live Site (GitHub Pages)
 This project is hosted on GitHub Pages.
-You can access the live site at:
+You can access the live site at https://techtinke.github.io/Oscar-RealHouseEstate-Connect/